Login / Register

 Finding specific types of locations

-In this example we'll use the Find A Hike page once again.
+In this example we'll use the find hikes page.

 - In this case we'd like to find hikes between 5 an 10 miles in length that